Joachim & Marie Visit Mexico to Launch “Wild Swans” Exhibition

 On their final day in Mexico, Joachim and Marie headed north of the nation’s capital to the impressive Teotihuacan pyramids, a UNESCO World Heritage Site which dates back in the early millennia.

-Click here to view the visit thread at TRF.Filed under Danish Royals
+Click here to view the visit thread at TRF.Filed under Denmark

-Tagged Exhibition, Margrethe II, Mexico, National Heritage, Official Visit, Patronage, President Calderón, Prince Joachim of Denmark, Princess Marie, UNESCO, Water.
+Tagged Exhibition, Margrethe II of Denmark, Mexico, National Heritage, Official Visit, Patronage, President Calderón of Mexico, Prince Joachim of Denmark, Princess Marie of Denmark, UNESCO, Water.